-Primarily a self-taught artist, working in acrylics, Wendy Russell enjoys the process of drawing and spending time developing the composition of each work.
-She paints the natural world, landscapes, seascapes and stylized florals that are saturated with colour, and presented in a unique fashion.
-She has been influenced by the works of Canadian artist, Lawren S. Harris, for his bold and vigorous depiction of the Canadian landscape, as well as American artist, Georgia O’Keeffe, most notably for her paintings of large, oversized flowers.
+Primarily a self-taught artist working in acrylics, Wendy Russell enjoys the process of drawing and spending time developing the composition of each work.
+She paints the natural world, landscapes, seascapes and stylized florals.
+Playful, humorous, saturated with color, and presented in unique fashion, Wendy’s paintings are a delight to the senses.